DZBohan/neuron_type_foundation_model/README.md

 * It allows us to link each single cell to its cluster/subcluster and visualize embeddings such as UMAP/t-SNE.

 * Download URL: [https://allen-brain-cell-atlas.s3-us-west-2.amazonaws.com/metadata/WHB-10Xv3/20241115/cell_metadata.csv](https://allen-brain-cell-atlas.s3-us-west-2.amazonaws.com/metadata/WHB-10Xv3/20241115/cell_metadata.csv)

+## Clusters

+For this initial study, I selected two neuronal subclusters from the cerebral cortex:

+1. Subcluster 2523 (CS20221040_3017)

+* Cortical layer 5 excitatory neurons

+* 682 cells

+2. Subcluster 210 (CS20221040_704)

+* Medial ganglionic eminence (MGE) interneurons

+* 678 cells

+Rationale of Selection

+* Represents two fundamental neuronal types: Excitatory vs. Inhibitory.

+* Both are located in nearby regions of the deep cerebral cortex, ensuring biological relevance.

+* Each subcluster has a sufficient number of cells to support a "hello world" style pre-training experiment.

+* The two subclusters have balanced cell numbers, which avoids class imbalance in downstream evaluation.

+[fig4]

+## Program 1: s1_rawUmap.py

+This script visualizes cortical single-cell clusters using pre-computed embeddings from cell_metadata.csv.
+It merges cluster definitions from cluster.csv and cluster_annotation_term.csv, groups cells by their base cluster type, and highlights selected subclusters if specified.
+The output is a UMAP-like scatter plot showing the spatial distribution of the top-K clusters, with smaller clusters grouped as “Others”.

+1. Parameters

+--cell-meta : Path to cell_metadata.csv.
+Must contain columns: x, y, cluster_alias (cell embedding coordinates and subcluster ID).

+--cluster : Path to cluster.csv.
+Provides the mapping between cluster_alias and label.

+--annot : Path to cluster_annotation_term.csv.
+Provides human-readable description for each cluster label.

+--out : Output file path for the figure (png/pdf/svg).
+Default: cortical_umap.png.

+--title : Title of the figure.
+Default: "Cortical UMAP – Top-K clusters".

+--top-k : Number of most frequent base clusters to explicitly color.
+Default: 10.

+--highlight-subclusters : Comma-separated list of cluster_alias IDs to highlight (e.g., "2523,210").
+Empty string means no highlight.

+2. Output

+The script produces a scatter plot showing cell embeddings colored by their base cluster type.

+* The Top-K clusters are shown in distinct colors.

+* All other clusters are merged into an “Others” category (gray).

+* Any specified subclusters are overlaid as hollow black circles.

+Program 2: